Tony Stratton Smith: Career

-Later signings included the Bonzo Dog Band and Van der Graaf Generator.
-In 1969 he signed the progressive rock band Genesis onto his record and management companies, and released Trespass (1970), the band's second album.
-Genesis became the label's most commercially successful group.
-Stratton-Smith released many records by Monty Python and helped to finance the film Monty Python and the Holy Grail (1975).
+Smith's later signings included the Bonzo Dog Band and Van der Graaf Generator.
+In 1969 he signed Genesis to his record and management companies, and released Trespass (1970), the band's second album.
+Genesis became pioneers of progressive rock and the label's most commercially successful group.
+Smith released many records by Monty Python and helped to finance the film Monty Python and the Holy Grail (1975).
 He also recorded former Bonzo frontman Vivian Stanshall and financed Stanshall's film Sir Henry at Rawlinson End (1980), as well as being credited as its producer.
-Other important artists Stratton-Smith was closely associated with include Atomic Rooster, Audience, Brand X, Phil Collins, Peter Gabriel, Steve Hackett, Peter Hammill, Lindisfarne, Julian Lennon, Robert John Godfrey, String Driven Thing and Rare Bird.
-According to Hackett, Stratton-Smith missed an opportunity to sign Queen, whose demos had been brought in to Charisma.
+Other artists Smith was closely associated with include Atomic Rooster, Audience, Brand X, Phil Collins, Peter Gabriel, Steve Hackett, Peter Hammill, Lindisfarne, Julian Lennon, Robert John Godfrey, String Driven Thing, and Rare Bird.
+According to Hackett, Smith missed an opportunity to sign Queen, whose demos had been brought in to Charisma.
 Gail Colson worked with him at Charisma, as label manager and joint managing director.
 She left to form her own company in the late 1970s and would manage the solo careers of Gabriel and Hammill, among others.

-In the United States, Charisma Records recordings were often licensed to other labels such as ABC Records (including subsidiary labels Dunhill Records & Probe Records), Elektra Records, Buddah Records, Atlantic Records, Mercury Records and Arista Records.
+In the United States, Charisma Records recordings were often licensed to other labels such as ABC Records (including subsidiary labels Dunhill Records & Probe Records), Elektra Records, Buddah Records, Atlantic Records, Mercury Records, and Arista Records.
 The label was eventually sold to Virgin Records in 1983.
 Virgin re-activated the Charisma name with a new logo for a short time during the late 1980s.
 The vast majority of the Charisma catalogue is now owned by EMI.

 "Strat" as he was known to his friends was known for his sense of humour and flair for promotion.
 His sense of humour was often reflected in promotional materials and record label art.
 With an ear for unusual and creative talent he made Charisma successful, especially in its early years.
-Though usually known as "Charisma Records", the company also promoted itself as "The Famous Charisma Label".
+Though usually known as "Charisma Records", the company also promoted itself as "the famous Charisma label", as printed on the original "scroll" record label logo.